 My theory on why “high pricing errors” exist

 Amazon is nudging you to further its own agenda of Amazon being the low-price option that undercuts every other retailer on earth.
-Your aggressive pricing practices are not in harmony with that agenda, and they bring down the hammer in the form of the deceptively-named “high pricing error.”
+Aggressive pricing practices of FBA sellers are not in harmony with that agenda, and they bring down the hammer in the form of the deceptively-named “high pricing error.”

 Under the pretext of “preventing price gouging” or “protecting you from your own mistakes,” they shut down your listings and make them very difficult to undo.

 Amazon isn’t doing this to protect you.
 They want to keep prices low and circumvent price fixing laws by calling these “high pricing errors.”

 Until some lawyers get on this, this is where we are.